patricksamson/phpunit-flaky-fix/README.md

 ## Credits

-The testing structure of this package is heavily inspired from  [`ergebnis/phpunit-slow-test-detector`](https://github.com/ergebnis/phpunit-slow-test-detector), originally licensed under MIT by [John Kary](https://github.com/ergebnis).
+The testing structure of this package is heavily inspired from  [`ergebnis/phpunit-slow-test-detector`](https://github.com/ergebnis/phpunit-slow-test-detector), originally licensed under MIT by [Andreas Möller](https://github.com/ergebnis).